EgatlovS/trustbot_api/README.md

 >**What leads me to write a new Java-API for a Twitch-Chat-Bot?**
 >A friend of mine, who started streaming, wanted to write his own ChatBot and asked for some help.
 >Every API I saw was simply not readable or just processed the Bot in a synchronous approach.
 >I need to confess I didn't search a lot...!
-So I started to write an API for him by myself.
+So I started to write an API for that by myself.